 ARCEP's regulatory authority is wide-ranging.
 Not only does ARCEP regulate the postal market, it is also the overseer of the French telecommunications market.
 ARCEP ensures that the universal service function is carried out, that the liberalization agenda of the EU is adhered to, and that the postal market generally functions.
-ARCEP is also responsible for licensing firms to compete with La Poste's in liberalized business areas, primarily mail weighing over 50 grams.
+ARCEP is also responsible for licensing firms to compete with La Poste in liberalized business areas.

-La Poste is the designated universal service provider in France, and ARCEP supervises this obligation.
-A unique component of La Poste's universal service obligation is the requirement that no more than 10% of a given municipality's (or département's) population may be more than five kilometers away from a post office.
+La Poste is the designated universal service provider in France through January 1, 2026, according to the February 2010 law.
+ARCEP supervises this obligation.
+A unique component of La Poste's universal service obligation is the requirement that no more than 10 percent of a given municipality's (or département's) population may be more than five kilometers away from a post office.